pantheon-systems/documentation/source/content/headless.md

 <Alert title="Note" type="info">

-While not a REST API service by itself, you can create a JSON view using the [Views Datasource](https://www.drupal.org/project/views_datasource) module.</p>
+While not a REST API service by itself, you can create a JSON view using the [Views Datasource](https://www.drupal.org/project/views_datasource) module.

 </Alert>